 10 Ways To Minimize Hurricane Damage: A Basic Guide

 Hurricanes number in the double digits every year.
-If you live on the Eastern Seaboard or the Gulf of Mexico, hurricanes are a grim reality.
+Hurricanes are a grim reality if you live on the Eastern Seaboard or the Gulf of Mexico.

 The damage and consequences of these storms can be severe and costly for your home.
 If untreated, flooding will cause permanent water damage and has the potential to introduce a mold infestation.

 But that doesn’t mean it’s time to lose hope!
 There is plenty you can do, starting today, to protect your home.
-Taking preventative measures today will save you money and relieve stress when disaster strikes again.
+Preventative measures today will save money and relieve stress when disaster strikes again.

 Keep your home safe by following these hurricane damage mitigation tips: